up9inc/jsonpath/README.md

     err := json.Unmarshal(data, &bookstore)
     authors, err := allAuthors(bookstore)

-The type of the values returned by the `Read` method or `Prepare` functions depends on the jsonpath expression.
+The type of the values returned by the `Get` method or `Prepare` functions depends on the jsonpath expression.